BILL NUMBER: S1378A

 Section 1 Statement of legislative findings and intent.

-Section 3 Arts and cultural affairs law amended by adding a new section
+Section 3 Arts and cultural affairs law is amended by adding a new

-61.15 to direct the commissioner of education to develop and implement a
+section 61.15 which directs the Commissioner of Education to develop and

 New York State has more museums, historical societies, zoos, botanical

-gardens and aquaria than any other state, many of which are among the
+gardens and aquaria than any other state.
+Many of these institutions are

-world.
-As many as 60 million visitors, including over 6 million school
+and natural history.
+As many as 60 million visitors, including over 6

-children, visit New York's museums and institutions each year, the
+million school children, visit New York's museums and institutions each

-economic impact of which is well into the billions of dollars statewide.
+year.
+The economic impact of which is well into the billions of dollars

 However, many of our tourist and educational destinations are struggling

-financially to keep their doors open and provide the services students
+financially to keep their doors open, and provide the needed services to

-and adult learners need.
+students and adult learners.
 Since 2008, school districts statewide have

-been forced to cut their budgets and many have unfortunately cut trans-
+been forced to cut their budgets.
+Unfortunately many have also cut

-tively cutoff many of New York's students from learning field trips and,
+effectively cut off many of New York's students from educational field

-cost to local school districts.
-In doing so, the MEA will strengthen the
+local school districts.
+The MEA will strengthen the educational competi-

-educational competitiveness of New York's students and adult learners
+tiveness of New York's students and adult learners while strengthening

 LEGISLATIVE HISTORY: